 Stetson chose DeLand, Florida to be the site of his winter residence and built an opulent mansion for his bride, 26 years his junior.
 Their home, the Stetson Mansion, was custom designed from the most expensive materials (some imported from France) and Stetson’s affluent friends were regular guests there.

 Thomas Edison personally stayed at the mansion as did several US Presidents.
 Three of Edison’s light fixtures are on display and still working at the mansion.

 Fast forward 140 years, the estate was in rough condition until JT Thompson and Michael Solari found it, saved it from the wrecking ball and decided to restore this historic icon to its full grandeur.
 Through much love and hard work, the Stetson Mansion is now beaming with shiny intricate woodwork, impressive inlaid floors, elegant stained glass windows, and longing to be admired.

-Tours are approximately 75 minutes long and take all the beautiful rooms on the first and second floor as well as the schoolhouse.
+Tours are 75 to 90 minutes long and include the beautiful rooms on the first and second floor as well as the schoolhouse.
 2015 marks the 10th year of Christmases at the Mansion and it is my favorite time to visit.

 Christmas at the Stetson Mansion